International Students in Fall/Spring

 6. Review your enrollment confirmation

-If you've completed the required steps and there is space in your class(es), you'll be officially enrolled, and the SCE Registrar will send you an email from cusce@cornell.edu confirming enrollment.
+Once you've completed the required steps and if there is space in your class(es), you'll be officially enrolled, and the SCE Registrar will send you an email confirming enrollment.

 You'll also receive an email if your approved course or courses are full.
 Please have one or two back-up courses in mind so that we can help you enroll in your second choice(s).
 As a reminder, all students on an F1 visa must maintain full-time student status, which means you must be enrolled for the duration of your Fall/Spring studies in at least 12 credits for a 15-week semester.